 - What approaches to innovation have the potential to create disruption, rather than positive creativity and innovation, within your company?

 - Accept failure.
 When possible, look for ways to embrace it.
-The best ideas often rise out of past failures.
+The best ideas often arise out of past failures.
 Yes, failure can be costly.
-Taking a chance on any idea holds a certain degree of risk, and there's always the chance that things won't go as planned.
+Taking a chance on any idea holds a certain risk, and there's always the chance that things won't go as planned.
 Failure also brings with it a number of rewards: a deeper understanding of the problem, a better look at the potential solution, and one thing that you definitively know won't work.
 Embrace it within your organization to help encourage innovation.

 - Keep an open mind.
 Be willing to look at things from unique and even seemingly impossible angles.
 Some of the most “impossible” ideas are the ones that will have the biggest payoff in the end.